-Editor’s Note: This piece was written for print and is the feature writing in the limited edition REUPCYCLE LOOK BOOK Zine, a collaboration between Durham Beat and Cool Boy 36 due to launch on Saturday, November 3rd.
-Launch Party Details HERE.
+Editor’s Note: This piece was written for print and is the feature writing in the limited edition REUPCYCLE LOOK BOOK Zine, a collaboration between Durham Beat and Cool Boy 36.
+To purchase the look book, please visit our online shop HERE.

 Blaine Wyatt Carteaux.
 Yes, that’s his real name.
 You might know him better as Raund Haus co-founder and local fashion artist Cool Boy 36.
 I met Blaine for the first time in the weeks leading up to Moogfest 2018.
 As the resident local journalist dedicated to covering all of the local sets, I first started to get to know Blaine in the short, intense burst of time surrounding the festival.
 I knew from the very first moment I met him that he is an innovator.
 Quixotic though he may be at times, Blaine is a fiercely self-aware individual who effortlessly emanates an energy of uniqueness.

 Born in upstate New York and raised in North Carolina since the age of eleven, Blaine has been making art for his whole life.
 Through the years he has walked down many creative roads.
 From his early affection for street art, sketching and drawing, to the design, screenprinting, and VHS video art of his current path, Blaine has been a fearless navigator of “creating something in a non-traditional way.”

 “I started as a design student at UNC Greensboro,” he told me over drinks at Criterion.
 During his five years in undergrad, he dabbled in mediums ranging from photography to etching.
 Throughout these formative experiences his design process grew, became more intentional, and more inclusive of different mediums.
 By the time he finished college and had landed in Durham, the spark for Cool Boy 36 had already been lit.